 In day-to-day life, you can also train yourself to be better at thinking in a mutually exclusive and collectively exhaustive way: Each time you’re looking at a series of items, ask yourself if they are MECE.
-Whenever you see or hear a list of things—listening to the latest tirade of your favorite politician or the verbose argument of a close friend—ask yourself if it is indeed MECE.
+Whenever you see or hear a list of things—listening to the latest tirade of your favorite politician or the verbose argument of a friend—ask yourself if it is indeed MECE.
 Become obsessive about it.
-If you start waking up in the middle of the night yelling “This is not MECE!”, then you’re on …
+If you start waking up in the middle of the night yelling “This is not MECE!,” you’re probably on a good track!

 Use help wherever you can

 Sometimes, you’ll be lucky enough to have existing frameworks that you can use to decompose your problem in MECE parts.
 If one of these is insightful enough for your situation, use it.

 If you’re not that lucky, you’ll have to develop your own MECE set.
-That can be tedious and rewarding!).
+(That will be both tedious and rewarding!)
 Then it may be a good idea to enlist others to question your logic and help you push yourself.

 Learn more about thinking MECE